PROPERTY IN GENERAL

 (15) The board is authorized and directed to promulgate rules consistent with this act for the administration of this chapter and to effectuate the purpose thereof, except as may be limited or prohibited by law and the provisions of this chapter.

 (16) The board may exercise such powers and duties as are reasonably necessary to carry out the provisions of this chapter.
 The board is authorized to and may, among other activities:

 (a) Hold meetings and attend or be represented at such meetings, prepare and publish rules pertaining to this section, make investigation or inquiry, conduct hearings, report findings and enter orders in matters over which the board has authority;

 (b) Summon witnesses to appear and testify before it on any matter within the provisions of this chapter.
 No person shall be required to testify outside the county wherein he resides or where his principal place of business is located.
-A summons to testify shall be issued and served in like manner as a subpoena of a witness issued from the district court, or in any other manner consistent with the procedures of the division of building safety;
+A summons to testify shall be issued and served in like manner as a subpoena of a witness issued from the district court, or in any other manner consistent with the procedures of the division of occupational and professional licenses;

 (c) Administer oaths and take affirmations of witnesses appearing before the board and appoint competent persons to issue subpoenas, administer oaths and take testimony, and appoint hearing officers;

 (d) Impose civil penalties and conduct hearings related thereto for violations of this chapter or the rules of the board;

 (e) Enter into agreements with any vendor or contractor to provide services or administer any obligation imposed on the board or the administrator by law, as well as the authority to make expenditures, and to make purchases in accordance with chapter 57, title 67, Idaho Code, to effectuate such agreements; and

 (f) Delegate to the administrator the power to perform ministerial functions, conduct investigations, recommend and collect civil penalties on its behalf and appoint hearing officers.